This project will not only restore the Cathedral organ but also bring back some of the quality and beauty of the original Henry Willis instrument.

 How you can help

 This project will be made possible with the generous support of many, through The Canterbury Voice.
-This campaign will ensure the future of music at Canterbury Cathedral, ignited by the urgent needs of the failing organ.
+This campaign will ensure the future of music at Canterbury Cathedral, beginning with the urgent needs of the failing organ.
+You can make a dedicated gift to The Canterbury Voice online, or contact a member of the Trust team if you would like to discuss your gift.

 Find out more